What is a nurse-midwife?

 How are nurse-midwives different than physicians?

 Nurse-midwives and obstetricians (physicians) are both equally qualified to provide care throughout pregnancy and birth.
-Aside from their different educational backgrounds, nurse-midwives are trained holistically in all things related to pregnancy and women’s health, but don’t perform C-sections or other major surgeries.
-Nurse-midwives also provide a Centering Pregnancy treatment option that physicians do not as an alternative to traditional individual visits.
+Aside from their different educational backgrounds, nurse-midwives are trained holistically in all things related to pregnancy and women’s health but don’t perform C-sections or other major surgeries.
+Nurse-midwives also run our Centering Pregnancy treatment option as an alternative to traditional individual visits.

 Our vision Statement of the midwives at Shenandoah Women’s Healthcare:

 - Personalized, high-quality midwifery care for all clients who desire it, at every stage of life.Personalized, high-quality midwifery care for all clients who desire it, at every stage of life.